nsmirosh/Interactive-Android-Concepts/README.md

 <img width="834" alt="Screenshot 2024-11-05 at 17 01 28" src="https://github.com/user-attachments/assets/cb658579-fd4a-4d4a-a39f-c0c3b1c5dd0c">

-# Android Concepts Examples
+# Interactive Android Concepts Examples

 This is a collection of code samples and demonstrations focusing on Android development, specifically Jetpack Compose and Kotlin coroutines.

-The goal of this repository is to visually illustrate the usage of complex Android concepts.
+The goal of this repository is to visually illustrate the usage of hard-to-understand Android and Kotlin concepts.
 The samples aim to be interactive.

 All of the video illustrations have corresponding code representations.